zengzhi2015/Udacity-MLND/Capstone/Report.md

 ![alt text][image34]

-It is found that most errors are duo to false positive and negative detection.
+It is found that most errors are due to false positive and negative detection.
 As discussed before, this is caused by the inaccuracy of the region proposal network, which is caused by the low quality of the manually crafted dataset.
 Most samples do not contain much confusing texture.
 Thus, the trained network must not be very discriminative.
 To alleviate the problem of false negative detection, I should enhance the local contrast.

 ### 5.2.
 Reflection